-At Trek Africa Tours, our consultants are knowledgeable and provide expert advice on planning your chimpanzee safari.
+At Trek Africa Expeditions, our consultants are knowledgeable and provide expert advice on planning your chimpanzee safari.
 Whether you’re a first-time visitor or not, we’ll be delighted to assist you in avoiding the common mistakes most travelers make.
 So, send us an email today, and let us help you plan the ultimate chimp trekking safari in Uganda and Rwanda.

 Booking the wrong accommodation for your chimpanzee trekking safari can ruin your entire experience, especially if you miss out on the scheduled excursion due to the distance between your lodging and the park entrance.
 To avoid this common mistake, it’s crucial to ensure that your accommodation is located close to the park.